HL7/smart-health-cards-and-links/input/pagecontent/links-specification.md

 ### Encrypting and Decrypting Files

-SMART Health Links files are always symmetrically encrypted with a SMART Health Links-specific key.
+SMART Health Link files are always symmetrically encrypted with a SMART Health Links-specific key.
 Encryption is performed using JSON Web Encryption (JOSE JWE) compact serialization with `"alg": "dir"`, `"enc": "A256GCM"`, and a `cty` header indicating the content type of the payload (e.g., `application/smart-health-card`, `application/fhir+json`, etc).
+The JWE MAY include a `zip` header with the value `DEF` to indicate that the plaintext of the JWE is compressed using the DEFLATE algorithm as specified in RFC 1951, before being encrypted.
+(Note, this indicates "raw" DEFLATE compression, omitting any zlib headers.)

 <p></p>